Do you feel your sales representatives are not doing their best for your company?

 Commission structures are common in large industries, such as retail, real estate, insurance, and the stock market.
 You may also apply them for direct sale products or services that are offerings sold directly to a customer without a storefront.

 However, there are several types of sales commission structures.
 And you must understand your options clearly to find the one that suits you best.
-So, let us discuss the major commission structures and their ideal use cases-
+So, let us discuss the major sales commission structures and their ideal use cases-

 The base salary plus commission plan is amongst the most conventional commission structures.
 Salespeople get a base salary with a pre-decided commission.
 The standard salary to commission ratio followed in Base Salary Plus Commission channel is 60:40, where 60% is fixed, and 40% is variable (commission).